ajb-arvind/showtime-player/README.md

 ## Introduction
-Rigi Video Player is a versatile web application that offers seamless playback of videos with a variety of features to enhance the viewing experience.
+Show Video Player is a versatile web application that offers seamless playback of videos with a variety of features to enhance the viewing experience.
 Whether you're watching a single video or managing an entire playlist, Rigi Video Player provides the tools you need for smooth playback and control.

 ## Features